 Not everybody, living in the UK, and seeing the blog as "mybloggerblog.blogspot.co.uk", may realise that people in France see it as "mybloggerblog.blogspot.fr", people in Italy see it as "mybloggerblog.blogspot.it", and so on.
 This is a problem, because some blog owners prefer to keep their country of residence a secret, from their readers.

-Not too long ago, many Blogger blog owners - not just those publishing to "blogspot.com" - knew of the legendary Great Firewall Of China.
+Not too long ago, many Blogger blog owners - not just those publishing blogs to "blogspot.com" - knew about problems caused by the legendary Great Firewall Of China.

 Before the existence of Country Code aliases, Google has, effectively, had only 2 alternatives, when faced by a displeased government.

 - Remove one or more offensive blogs, by deleting them.
-Any blog owner faced worldwide loss of his blog, if he offended any one government.
+Any blog owner faced worldwide loss of his blog, if he offended any government, anywhere in the world.

 - Face having their service blocked, for all Blogger blogs, in a country with an offended government.
-All Blogger blog owners faced having their blogs unavailable, to their readers in any country with an offended government.
+All Blogger blog owners faced having their blogs unavailable, to their readers in any country with an offended government, anywhere in the world.

 The various governments faced another dilemma - again, just 2 alternatives.